MSc Social and Behavioural Research Methods

 The full-time programme features a common set of introductory research methods courses in semester 1, delivered through a combination of online learning materials and teaching sessions (60 credits).
 This is followed by a range of specialist optional courses, delivered through a series of weekly face-to-face sessions in semester 2 (60 credits), with a dissertation in the Spring/Summer (60 credits).

-In semesters 1 and 2, students will have the opportunity to attend regular Q&A sessions focussed on the preparation of their MSc dissertation approval.
+In semester 1, students will have the opportunity to attend regular Q&A sessions focused on various aspects of doing research, including research integrity, and career opportunities after graduation.

 Mandatory courses